-F. Pei campus entry area - The Pei campus plan offers the opportunity to significantly improve a variety of conditions.
+The East Campus plan offers the opportunity to significantly improve a variety of conditions.
 The planned upgrade of General Spaatz Drive will dovetail with the master plan's strategy to beautify and upgrade New College's east entry.
 General Spaatz Drive can be transformed into an attractive pedestrian access to the airport from campus, which is useful to the College community.

 In terms of built fabric, this master plan proposes buildings facing General Spaatz.
 Such fabric would supplement the landscape and roadway improvements noted above, reestablishing a strong sense of entry for the College.